NHS Digital Profile:

 HL7 FHIR STU3 Resource:

 Provider interaction to support the creation of NRL pointers.

-In addition to the requirements on this page the general guidance and requirements detailed on the Development Guidance page SHALL be followed when using this interaction.
+In addition to the requirements on this page the general guidance and requirements detailed on the Development Guidance page MUST be followed when using this interaction.

 Create Request Headers